yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

  * Architect &mdash; defines how system components interact
  * Designer &mdash; implements most complex components
  * Programmer &mdash; implements all components
- * Tester &mdash; finds and reports functional bugs
+ * Tester &mdash; finds and reports bugs

 Everybody, except a project manager, affect the project in two
 ways: they fix it and they break it at the same time.
 Let me explain